snl-dakota/dakota/docs/user/usingdakota/studytypes/parameterstudies.rst

 similar example of a multidimensional parameter study is shown in :ref:`examples-gettingstarted-grid_study`.

 A vector parameter study is a study between any two design points in an :math:`n`\-dimensional parameter space.
 An input file for the vector parameter study is shown in :numref:`additional:rosenbrock_vector`.
 The primary differences between this input file and the input file for the multidimensional parameter study are found in the *variables* and *method* sections.
 In the variables section, the keywords for the bounds are removed and replaced with the keyword ``initial_point`` that specifies the starting point for the parameter study.
-In the method section, the ``vector_parameter_study`` keyword is used.
-The ``final_point`` keyword indicates the stopping point for the parameter study, and ``num_steps`` specifies the number of steps taken between the initial and final points in the parameter study.
+In the method section, the :dakkw:`method-vector_parameter_study` keyword is used.
+The :dakkw:`method-vector_parameter_study-final_point` keyword indicates the stopping point for the parameter study, and :dakkw:`method-vector_parameter_study-num_steps` specifies the number of steps taken between the initial and final points in the parameter study.

 .. literalinclude:: ../samples/rosen_ps_vector.in
    :language: dakota